-Career Services supports students through professional development, career readiness, and placement and employment assistance.
+Career Services supports students through professional development, career readiness, placement and employment assistance.
 The Office provides one-on-one career coaching, interview preparation, resume and letter writing, and career exploration workshops and seminars.
-Services are provided for students at the Northwest Houston Center and College of Nursing in the Medical Center twice a month or on a requested basis.
+Services are provided for students at the Northwest Houston Center and College of Nursing in the Medical Center twice a month or as requested.
 Distance Learning students are encouraged to visit the Career Services website for information regarding services provided.
 Location: Anderson Hall, 2nd floor; Phone: 936-261-3570; Website: Career Services.